 What is a SLAPP Lawsuit?

 Parties with “deep pockets” usually file SLAPP suits against ostensibly penury parties.
 What differentiates SLAPP lawsuits from “regular” defamation lawsuits is the typically tenuous nature of the claim.
-The true purpose of the filing is not legitimate pursuance of legal redress, but instead an intimidation tactic targeting the defendant’s bank account and stress triggers.
+The true purpose of the filing is not legitimate redress, but instead an intimidation tactic targeting the defendant’s bank account and stress triggers.

 The theory goes that defendants in such situations, paralyzed by fears of legal costs and protracted litigation, will fold in the face of “power,” and stand-down from a defamation battle they may have won.